hafissafu/Modern-Ecommerce-Platforms/README.md

 - When receiving an order from a customer, Admin may give advice or **talk order** to customers.
 Then, when receiving the payment receipt sent from the customer who paid via transfer It will be **checking slip**.
 If sip is not complete, admin will sent the text to customer again, if slip is complete the admin will bring the product that customer ordered **sent to shipping**.

+## Conclusion
+**Its e-commerce website is a testament to the power of digital transformation in the world of bicycle sales.
+It combines the flexibility and user-friendly nature of WordPress and WooCommerce with careful customization and strategic plugin integration.
+We have created a bicycle shop website that reflects charm and interest.
+Diversify the reach of our customers**
+## Author
+### MR.Hafis Madeng
+- **ID:631431023**
+-  **IT at FATONI UNIVERSITY**